 Getting a sample

 Hair strand samples are normally collected by a qualified nurse or trained sample collector.
-The samples need to be cut from the highest point of the scalp (the vertex) and need to contain around 200 individual strands (about the width of a pencil).
+The samples need to be cut from the highest point of the scalp (the vertex) and need to contain around 200 individual strands.
 Ideally, it should be taken from a discrete area.

 If head hair is not available for a drugs test, alternative collection sites could be considered including pubic, underarm, chest, leg and beard hair.
 The growth rate of hair from these alternate sites differs from head hair and as such body hair cannot be used to determine a specific timeframe of drug use.